 Can we visit or do you have an attached coffee shop / cafe?

 Unfortunately, currently we are not set up for visitors due to health regulations as a food processing facility and do not sell directly from our facility.
-We do invite you visit our coffee partners listed on the "Find Vortex Roaster Coffee" page as well as purchase our coffee from our retail partners also listed there.
 We do not have a cafe or coffee shop nor is that our intent even as our business grows.
 We want to focus exclusively on curating our selections, roasting coffee beans and getting them to our customers and coffee serving partners as efficiently as possible.

 How quickly do you ship?

-Unless there are unforeseen circumstance, and in those rare cases you would be notified, we will ship within 2 business days of your order (in most cases we ship next day), within 24 hours of roast.
-We currently use Priority Mail via a third party provider which allows us to get it into your hands at a max of 5 days post roast (often less).
+Unless there are unforeseen circumstance, and in those rare cases you would be notified, we will ship within 2 business days of your order within 24 hours of roast and ship the next day.
+We use Priority Mail via a third party provider which allows us to get it into your hands at a max of 5 days post roast (often less).

 How Do You Calculate Shipping Prices?

 One of the biggest concerns we had as a company when setting up our online store was the cost of shipping to new customers and returning customers.
 We scoured the internet to find the most reasonable shipping prices for our customers.
 We concluded that offering a $7 flat rate priority shipping (1-3 days) to all our customers for orders under $50, and supplementing the additional shipping costs ourselves, whatever they may be, was the best practice and value for our customers.
 Additionally, we believe that using Priority Mail for a speedier delivery is an added value in getting those freshly roasted coffee beans into our customers hands faster.
 For those awesome customers ordering over $50 woth of products, we will pay for your shipping completely as a huge thank you (and virtual hand shake...remember hand shakes?).